 Yext has also added context and intent to all this, which allows for more accurate real-time searches.

 “Today, we manage more than 185 million facts about our customers in our platform, providing brand-verified answers in services like Google, Siri, Alexa and WeChat to consumers looking for information verified by the source of truth.”

-But BIDU has also invested heavily in becoming one of the serious artificial intelligence stocks.
-This has helped with personalizing the search experience as well as improving the impact of online ads.
+BIDU has invested heavily in becoming a serious AI company.
+This has helped it personalize the search experience and improve the impact of online ads.